Think about traditional learning for a moment…

 The trainer is the focus point throughout the day disseminating the learning, exercises, case studies and setting up discussions.

 The classroom is therefore the place where the learning and the content is covered and it’s all facilitated through the trainer.

 Flipped learning is an approach and type of blended learning where delegates and students learn content, techniques and strategies BEFORE they attend the classroom based session.

 Then, within the classroom the trainer focuses on the application of the learning rather than learning the content from scratch.

 The focus becomes on how to use the content rather than learning it.

 So there’s a completely different shift in the perspective of what the classroom session is all about.

 You name it!

-Videos, bespoke elearning solutions, webinars, audio, ebooks, blogs, articles, microlearning, digital research, online forums, online discussions and any other type of elearning content that you can think of!
+Videos, bespoke elearning solutions, webinars, virtual training, audio, ebooks, blogs, articles, microlearning, digital research, online forums, online discussions and any other type of elearning content that you can think of!